godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_basics.rst

 To set it up, in Godot click on ``Editor``, then ``Editor Settings``.
 Scroll down to the bottom, to the ``Mono`` settings.
 Under Mono click on ``Editor``, and on that page choose your external editor of choice.

+.. note:: If you are using Visual Studio Code, ensure you download and install the .NET tools extension.
+Without this, Godot will crash when trying to create a new C# project or edit a C# script.

 Creating a C# script
 --------------------